-GIAD's audit implementation is in conformity with regulatory requirements in all operational jurisdictions and professional standards and guidelines issued by the relevant professional bodies such as the IIA-USA, IIA-UK & Ireland and ISACA-USA.
-In conformity with governance standards, a formal Internal Audit Charter, Terms of Reference of the Group Audit and Compliance Committee and related formal Policy and Procedures are in place.
+GIAD's audit implementation is in conformity with regulatory requirements in local and host operational jurisdictions, professional standards and guidelines issued by the relevant professional bodies such as the IIA-USA, IIA-UK & Ireland and ISACA-USA.
+In conformity with governance standards, Terms of Reference of the GBACC, formalised Internal Audit Charter and downstream formal Policy and Procedures are in place.

-As required by the Internal Audit Charter, GIAD also participates in major projects in QNB supporting technology, systems development and implementation thus providing added value to the QNB Group.
+As required by the Internal Audit Charter, GIAD also participates in major projects in QNB supporting governance, technology, systems development and implementation providing added value to the QNB Group.